IanSkelskey/Masks-of-Malik-Minecraft-Mod/README.md

 # Masks of Malik Mod

 This mod was inspired by the band Masks of Malik for a server owned by Dan Corcoran and Ian Skelskey.
+Check out the band's music on [Spotify](https://open.spotify.com/artist/43OxwnQJAGF2yNdWIsPbGf?si=WWGsJh58SUuN9JxR2SXQUg)!

 ## Features